 We have applied our expertise in multivalency to discover product candidates and lead compounds in a wide variety of therapeutic areas.
 We believe that our lead product candidates have demonstrated in clinical trials and/or in relevant animal models, potential advantages such as substantial increases in potency, duration of action and/or selectivity relative to existing medicines or potential medicines in late-stage clinical trials.
-The table below describes the status of programs and identifies which compounds were discovered by us and are being pursued as lead product candidates, which compounds were discovered by us and are being pursued as lead product candidate, and which compounds were discovered by GSK and are part of the pool of compounds being pursued under our long-acting beta2 agonist (LABA) collaboration with GSK.
+The table below describes the status of programs and identifies which compounds were discovered by us and are being pursued as lead product candidates, which compounds were discovered by us an alternative to a lead product candidate, and which compounds were discovered by GSK and are part of the pool of compounds being pursued under our long-acting beta2 agonist (LABA) collaboration with GSK.

-PROGRAM DEVELOPME NT STATUS
+PROGRAM DEVELOPMENT STATUS

 Preclinical Phase 1 Phase 2 Phase 3

 RESPIRATORY DISEASE - ASTHMA/COPD Theravance-GSK LABA Collaboration

 GSK159797

-purpose visitoria

-GSK597901 ///////
+GSK597901 //////////////////////////////////////

-GSK678007
+GSK678007 Participant (197

-GSK159802
+GSK159802 MARK STATE

-GSK642444 1111111
+GSK642444 //////

-GSK849117 1111111
+GSK849117 VIIIIII

-GSK293521
+GSK293521 NEW TO

 GSK324279

 Long-Acting Muscarinic Antagonist (LAMA)

 TD-5742

 BACTERIAL INFECTIONS

-Telavancin 100
+Telavancin 20 20

-TD-1792
+TD-1792 200

 OVERACTIVE BLADDER

-TD-6301 ok a
+TD-6301

 GASTROINTESTINAL DISEASE

 TD-2749

-TD-5108 26.23
+TD-5108 200 B

-ANESTHESIA

-TD-4756 l
+ANESTHESIA TD-4756

 In the table, under the heading "Development Status," Preclinical refers to formulation development or to safety testing in animal models required prior to initiating clinical trials.
 Phase 1 indicates initial clinical safety testing in healthy volunteers, or studies directed toward understanding the mechanisms of action of the drug.
 Phase 2 indicates clinical safety testing, dosage testing and initial efficacy testing in a limited patient population.
 Phase 3 indicates evaluation of clinical efficacy and safety within an expanded patient population at geographically dispersed clinical trial sites.
-For purposes of the table, "Development Status" indicates the most advanced stage of development that has been completed or is in process.
+For purposes of the table, "Development Status" indicates the most advanced stage of development that has been completed or is in process